 Topical CBD products alone will not result in a positive drug test, even if it has higher levels of THC.
 This is because cannabinoids applied to the skin do not enter the bloodstream, as the skin is quite an effective organ at protecting us from our environment.

 Instead, the cannabinoids interact with cannabinoid receptors in the skin tissue that help maintain homeostasis of the skin organ's function.
-Topical CBD products are better suited for providing local support to the skin, muscles, and joints and will not affect the central nervous system.
+Topical CBD products like a CBD rub or a full spectrum CBD Salve are better suited for providing local support to the skin, muscles, and joints and will not affect the central nervous system.

 The Takeaway: Can CBD Products Make You Fail A Drug Test?